EESI-jv545/Silva-Datasets/README.md

 ---
-If you are in a rush, you can just refer to the following workflow; there are slurm scripts involved, so make sure you have Slurm write your ".out" and ".err" docs to the right directories, too:
+If you are in a rush, you can just refer to the following workflow; make sure you create output directories for your Slurm ".out"/".err" docs, as well as folders for all of your results:

     mkdir /scratch/[USER ID]/ncbi/              <-- This makes the scratch directory that multi_ranks.sh writes to

     sbatch multi_ranks.sh                   <-- This gets the taxids per sequence by going through each rank of the sequence and trying to find it in the tax file  (you'll need to make a scratch directory first)